Massachusetts Legal Blog

 The Importance of a Thorough Insurance Plan

 One of the unforeseen dangers of the COVID-19 pandemic and economic downturn is the increase in uninsured drivers.
 On paper, it may make sense to lower your insurance plan if you are not driving as much.
-You may assume that you since only have to go a few blocks to get groceries, what’s the harm in doing so without insurance?
+You may assume that since you only have to go a few blocks to get groceries, what’s the harm in doing so without insurance?

 Well, studies have shown that accidents are more common near your home, meaning that quick trip for groceries can turn into a catastrophic and costly car accident.
 When this occurs, you will want to have a detailed auto insurance policy, especially if your accident involves an uninsured driver.